tendermint/atom_one/README.md

  * The auction shall start on the first day of the month and last for a week.

+ * If the amount of PHOTONs being converted back to ATOMs exceeds the amount allowed to convert for that month, the ATOMs bonded for the difference shall be considered burned at the end of the auction period.

 The PHOTON shall be the only staking token for ICS2 staking.

 When PHOTONs are burned via ICS2 slashing on a zone, or when burned as